-Skygazers were treated to a spectacular display of celestial fireworks overnight as the Earth flew through a cloud of cometary dust.
+A display of celestial fireworks is set to peak late tonight as the Earth flies through a cloud of cometary dust.

-The meteors, which are no bigger than a grain of sand, burn up as they hit the atmosphere at 58km per second to produce a shooting stream of light in the sky.
+The meteors, mostly no bigger than a grain of sand, burn up as they hit the atmosphere at 58 kilometres per second to produce a shooting stream of light in the sky.